jrconway3/lt-maker/docs/source/guides/Build-Engine.md

 ## Python Process

-If are working with the Python version of the **Lex Talionis** engine, follow this process.
+If are working with the Python version of the **Lex Talionis** engine, the process is much simpler.

-First, make sure that you have everything installed from the [Python Installation](PyInstall) guide, including PyInstaller.

-Next, go to your `/saves/config.ini` file and set debug to 0.
-Make sure it says `debug=0` at the top.
-This will remove the debug menu and some other small things from your game that you probably don't want the player to have access to.

-Make sure that your .ltproj folder is located directly in the `lt-maker` directory.
-For instance, I put my `lion_throne.ltproj` folder right next to the other folders, like `app`, `saves`, `sprites`, etc.

-Now from **Git Bash** in the `lt-maker` directory, run:

-`./utilities/build_tools/engine_build.sh lion_throne`

-You should replace `lion_throne` with the name of your own project file.
-If your project file is called `blazing_sword.ltproj`, use `blazing_sword`.

-If bash gives you an error like "cannot locate file", try running `chmod 777 ./utilities/build_tools/engine_build.sh`, and then try again.

-It may take several minutes to build the engine.
-You should see some text appear on the terminal, and then `Done` should appear.
+Open your project in the editor.
+Under the `File` menu, click `Build Project`.
+This will ask you where to place the build, and will then build the project in that location.

+Afterwards, it will open the build folder.

 ## Complete!